ocean-tracking-network/node-manager-training/_episodes/04_Setup_and_Installing_Needed_Software.md

 First, you will need a GitLab account.
 Please fill out this [signup form for an account on GitLab](https://gitlab.oceantrack.org/users/sign_up).

-Then, OTN staff will give you access to the relevant Projects containing the code we will use.
+Then, OTN staff will give you access to the OTN-Partner-Nodes group, which hosts all of the relevant Projects for Node Managers.

 **Install iPython Utilities**